DaveWhittaker271/RosterHelperBot/readme.md

- # GuildbankSync discord bot
+ # RosterHelper discord bot

- This bot takes an CSV export from the addon Guild Bank List Creator Plus in the CSV format
+ This bot uses the RaidHelper APIs to compare two events, helping to identify players who:

- Install the addon then use `/gblc csv true` to enable CSV exports, then `/gblc` to do an export
+ - Signed to both the current raid and the previous raid, but did not get a spot in the previous raid

- Copy the export string, move to Discord and use the command `/importbank` then paste the exported string
+ - Signed to the current raid but did not sign to the previous raid

- The bot will then process the export and post it into the desired channel.
+This is to help the raid leaders identify players who may have been overlooked in the previous raid, or who may not be able to participate on raids on certain days

  ## Installation